I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wiadevd/ns-wiadevd-tagdevicedialogdata2.md

 `pbstrFilePaths`

 Pointer to an array of <b>BSTR</b> pointers.
 Each array element points to a <b>BSTR</b> that contains the destination name of a file that was successfully transferred to the folder identified by <b>bstrFolderName</b>.
 The method must allocate the storage for this member.
 For more information, see the following <b>Remarks</b> section.

-`pIWiaItemRoot`

-Points to an <a href="http://go.microsoft.com/fwlink/p/?linkid=121992">IWiaItem2</a> interface that represents the valid root item in the application item tree.

 `pWiaItem`